abdulsalamamtech/php-validator/README.md

 */
 $var = $validator->input($var, "text");

-// INPUT ERROR CHECK FOR ANY ERROR
+/* INPUT ERROR CHECK FOR ANY ERROR
+THIS RETURN TRUE/FALSE
+*/
 $var_error = $validator->inputError();

+// COUNT THE NUMBER OF ERROR
+$var_count = $validator->inputCount();

-// INPUT ERROR MESSAGE GET ALL THE ERROR MESSAGE
+// INPUT ERROR MESSAGE GET ALL THE ERROR MESSAGE IN STRING FORMAT
 $var_error_message = $validator->inputErrorMessage();

+// INPUT ERROR MESSAGE GET ALL THE ERROR MESSAGE IN ARRAY FORMAT
+$var_error_message = $validator->inputErrorMessageArray();

 // THIS ALSO RETURN THE EXACT INPUT
 $value = $validator->output();

 /* THIS RETURN VALIDATED INPUT
 IT RETURN HTML ENTITIES AND CHARACTERS
+THE PARAMETER IS OPTIONAL
 */
 $encode_value = $validator->validInput($var);

 /* THIS RETURN VALID OUTPUT
 IT CONVERT HTML ENTITIES AND CHARACTERS
+THE PARAMETER IS OPTIONAL
 */
 $decode_value = $validator->validOutput($var);